Joseph Compton-Rickett: Professional career

 He was in business and interested in various commercial undertakings.
 In 1902, he retired from the chairmanship of several coal trade companies to devote himself to his political career.

 Political career

 He was Member of Parliament (MP) for Scarborough from 1895–1906.
-He had gained the seat from the Conservatives in 1895 and held it in 1900.
-He was then Member of Parliament for Osgoldcross from 1906–1918.
+He had gained the seat from the Conservatives in 1895 and held it in the 1900 election.
+In early 1903 he announced his intention to step down as a candidate in this constituency at the next election, stating that he ′desired a constituency in which his attention will not be distracted by local controversies from the political and social problems which keep him in public office.′ He was then Member of Parliament for Osgoldcross from 1906–1918.
 In 1906 he re-gained the seat that had been Independent Liberal since 1899.
-He held office in the Coalition Government of David Lloyd George as Paymaster-General from 1916 to 1919.
+He held office in the Coalition Government of David Lloyd George as Paymaster General from 1916 to 1919.
 In 1917 he served as a Charity Commissioner.

 He was Member of Parliament for the Pontefract constituency that largely absorbed Osgoldcross from 1918 until his death aged 72 the following year.
 For the execution of his will, Sir Joseph's eldest son, Arthur Compton-Rickett, was appointed the public trustee.